chartjes/blog/source/_posts/2011-11-07-building-a-gimmebar-sidebar.markdown

 that they recommended the use of JS libraries that are compatible with [Ender.js](http://dustindiaz.com/ender).
 Okay, so that was no problem.
 So what to use to make the actual AJAX request call to the API?
 [Reqwest](https://github.com/ded/reqwest) was mentioned by some as the best fit for using with Ender.
+Reqwest is an easy-to-use JS AJAX library that the #octopress guys suggest I use since jQuery doesn't currently play nice with all the other JS libraries that Octopress is using.

 Finally, I used [Underscore](https://github.com/documentcloud/underscore) to help with templating.

 Even though I'm not much of a JS whiz, I was able to take Ed's example and very quickly